mateusgamba/sidebar-grid/README.md

 import "./grid.css";
 ```

-It's necessary to use ReactDOMServer because one of the problems of the gridstack is that use jquery, so we need to convert a component React to Jquery.
+ReactDOMServer must be used otherwise gridstack and jQuery will generate errors (won't compile? explain why...).
+We need to convert a React component to jQuery.

-In the constructor of class let's add a pre-list of grid items and sidebar items.
+In the constructor of the class let's add a pre-list of grid items and sidebar items.

 ```javascript
 constructor() {